duckworth/kiji-schema-migrations/README.md

 To use different property you can specify `migrationKey' configuration parameter.
 Execution of `migrate` goal runs all the ddl scripts that have `${migration-id}` higher than latest saved one, updating migration version in kiji system after each successful execution.
-Execution of `reset` goal sets the migration version to empty string, leaving you with cleanup of the schema manually.
+Execution of `reset` goal sets the migration version to empty string, leaving cleanup of the schema to you.
 You can override the migration version to reset to by specifying `migrationVersion` configuration property.

-TODO (AR): add expressions to be able to provide values for configuration properties when running maven from command line.